LeoMehraban/TextLink/README.md

 TextLink 0.6 and 1.0 development paused indefinatly due to bugs, bloat, and growing distace

-This does not mean development is canceled for good, just that some fetures will not be coming, like .input due to it ruining the simplicity of it all
+This does not mean development is canceled for good, just that some fetures will not be coming, like .input ,due to it ruining the simplicity of it all